eranm23/pacman/README.txt

 2. BFS implementaion:
 	Same as DFS, except frontier is Util.queue.

-   BFS algorithem is not optimal, becouse (as in DFS) the push order is arbitray per each level and so is the pop out.
+   BFS algorithem is not optimal, becouse the push order is arbitray per EACH LEVEL and so is the pop out. in case of cost is the same per each level, the solution will be optimal.